 Current Size: 100%

-The National Institute of Standards and Technology (NIST) is participating in a series of Intellectual Property Webinars hosted by the National Council for Entrepreneurial Technology Transfer (NCET2).
+The National Institute of Standards and Technology (NIST) participated in a series of Intellectual Property Webinars hosted by the National Council for Entrepreneurial Technology Transfer (NCET2).
 The webinar series seeks to bridge the knowledge gap on intellectual property law issues between the U.S. Government and various stakeholders.
-Participation in this webinar program will provide an opportunity to understand and retain best practices as well as gain access to a comprehensive and holistic viewpoint on why intellectual property law is such an important economic tool.
+This webinar program provides an opportunity to understand and retain best practices as well as gain access to a comprehensive and holistic viewpoint on why intellectual property law is such an important economic tool.

-Register once to access the entire series of scheduled webinars.
-If you miss a webinar, you can retrieve its archived recording on the NIST IP Webinar Series website or by clicking on the topic below.
+Webinar recordings and slides are archived and can be accessed on the NIST IP Webinar Series website or by clicking on the topic below.